Gorilla-Lab-SCUT/TTAC/cifar/README.md

     In the sTTT protocol, we employ a sample queue (for all comparing methods), storing past samples, to aid model adaptation to enhance stability and improve accuracy.
 Obviously, it would bring more computing cost.

-    Therefore, we provide the version of TTAC without queue for more efficiency.
+    Therefore, we provide the version of TTAC without queue which can be utilized in cases where efficiency is important.

     ```
     # CIFAR10-C: